takumin/sohinx-kvm-api/source/api/index.rst

 4.17 KVM_DEBUG_GUEST
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: none
+:Architectures: none
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: none)
+:Parameters:    none)
-Returns: -1 on error
+:Returns:       -1 on error

 Support for this has been removed.
 Use KVM_SET_GUEST_DEBUG instead.